-Night Lights is a 501c3 nonprofit organization in the Denver Metro area that provides respite care for families with children with special needs and their neuro-typical siblings.
+Night Lights is a 501c3 nonprofit organization in the Denver Metro area that provides respite care for families with children with special needs and their neuro-typical siblings in Arvada, Broomfield, and Littleton.
 Caring for oneself enables a parent to provide better care to the children who depend on them.
 Night Lights provides time away so that parents can refuel and nurture an overall sense of well-being.

 Night Lights provides a much needed (and deserved) break for parents while providing a fun and safe social environment for their children who have special needs and their neuro-typical siblings.
 One Friday night a month at one of our three locations, trained and background checked volunteers provide an evening of respite care and fun through pre-planned activities including arts and crafts, movie time, sensory play, and music.
 During a Night Lights evening, each child has their own “buddy”.
 This one-on-one attention ensures safety and personal attention for the entire evening!
 These trained volunteers are supported by a nursing staff to ensure the safety and comfort of the children.